-HACA will follow the verification guidance provided by HUD in Notice PIH 2017-12, the Streamlining Rule printed in the Federal Register on March 8, 2016, Notice PIH 2016-05, and any subsequent guidance issued by HUD.
+HACA will follow the verification guidance provided by HUD in Notice PIH 2018-18, and any subsequent guidance issued by HUD.
 This chapter summarizes those requirements and provides supplementary HACA policies.

 Part I describes the general verification process.
 Part II provides more detailed requirements related to family, Part III provides information on income and assets, and Part IV covers mandatory deductions.